What we are reading this week about decorating and renovating old houses:

 Photo by Abbey Hendrickson

 When you’ve exhausted your stash of copies of World of Interiors, you can browse images from old back issues you don’t have on Flickr.
 Here’s a nice collection from the blogger behind Foxtail and Fern.
-Above, the home of Home of Jane Wildgoose from the November 2006 issue.
+Check out the home of Home of Jane Wildgoose from the November 2006 issue.
 We’re amused by Foxtail and Fern too, which mostly shows the author in thrifted outfits posed in National Trust houses and gardens.
 Now that’s an idea we can get into.
 Check out this ancient paneled room with gothic fireplace at Baddesley-Clinton.